bioidiap/bob.paper.icassp2021_deepae_biohashing_securefvr/ReadMe.md

 ## Downloading the Databases

 The next thing you must do is to download the UTFVP fingervein database used in our experiments.
-Please refer to the following website to do this:
+Please refer to the [this link](https://www.utwente.nl/en/eemcs/dmb/downloads/utfvp/) to download this database.

 Take note of the directory in which you have stored the downloaded database.
 Then, create a textfile named ``.bob_bio_databases.txt`` and **store it in your home directory.**  Inside this textfile, insert the following line: